Something's Got to Give: Rehiring of Monroe

 On Saturday morning, June 9, an emergency meeting was held in which Cukor, Levathes, Phil Feldman, and several others had failed to persuade Dean Martin to continue filming.
 On June 11, Fox announced it had indefinitely suspended production due to Martin's refusal to continue filming.
 The next week, on June 18, Fox sued Martin for over $3 million, alleging he had breached his contract by failing to continue the production.
 Remick was later released from her contract to appear in the film.
 According to The New York Times, Remick was paid $100,000 (almost $1.07 million in 2025) despite the production not continuing, and traveled to England to begin filming The Running Man (1963) with Laurence Harvey.

 On June 25, Martin filed a countersuit for $6 million against Twentieth Century-Fox, charging the studio with "defamation, conspiracy, and breach of contract".
 Two weeks later, Cyd Charisse filed suit against both Martin and the studio for failing to receive her unpaid salary.
 A year later, in June 1963, both Martin and the studio withdrew their counter lawsuits.
 The studio then praised Martin as being the "most cooperative and prompt in the discharge of professional duties."

 By late June 1962, Monroe's representatives wrote to the studio suggesting to restart production on July 23.
 Fox responded with a stern letter, outlining several restrictions for Monroe to follow should production resume.
 Monroe would have no consultation or approval of her co-stars, director, script, and production personnel.
-Monroe's acting coach Paula Strasberg and none of her representatives would not be allowed on set without prior approval.
+Monroe's acting coach Paula Strasberg and her representatives would not be allowed on set without prior approval.
 In return, Fox would drop their lawsuit against Monroe.

 As the negotiations were later reached that summer, Monroe was offered one million dollars to complete Something's Got to Give and appear in a second film, What a Way to Go!
 (1964).
 Meanwhile, Monroe contacted Darryl F. Zanuck in Paris, having heard he was attempting to retake control of the studio.
 Cukor, who had left the film to begin pre-production on My Fair Lady (1964), was to be replaced by Jean Negulesco.
 The production would return to Nunnally Johnson's script, which Monroe had liked.
 On August 1, Monroe signed a new contract with Fox to complete Something's Got to Give for $250,000.

 To repair her public image, Monroe gave interviews and photo essays for Life, Cosmopolitan, and Vogue magazines.
 Her Life magazine interview with Richard Meryman, published on August 3, 1962—just one day before her death—included her reflections on the positive and negative aspects of fame.
 She said, "Fame is fickle.
 I now live in my work and in a few relationships with the few people I can really count on.
 Fame will go by, and so long, I've had you, fame.
 If it goes by, I've always known it was fickle.
 So, at least it's something I experienced, but that's not where I live."